 Is it better to have a north or south facing garden?

 If you love the brightness of the sun in the part of the house where you’ll spend most of your time, which tends to be at the rear of most houses, a south facing garden is better.
+But a west facing garden is worth considering too.

 But if you are a fair skinned person who doesn’t like bright sunlight, then you may prefer a north facing garden over ones that’s facing south.